dashanan13/python-web-scrapping/README.md

         - Crash and burn container, attached: docker run -it --rm --name=webscrap webscrapping:1.0
         - Crash and burn container, detached: docker run -d --rm --name=webscrap webscrapping:1.0
         - Normal container, attached: docker run -it --name=webscrap webscrapping:1.0

+## Notes:
+The public bucket used in the code has been deleted, please use your own bucket.